joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/08/14/world/europe/banksy-london-street-art.html

 **Durant's PSG stake explained: Why has he bought in?
 Does he have a say?**\
-`Kevin Durant has purchased a state in Paris Saint-Germain — this is why`\
+`Kevin Durant has purchased a stake in Paris Saint-Germain — this is why`\
 https://nytimes.com/athletic/5700380/2024/08/14/kevin-durant-psg-nba/

 **Harris Shouldn’t Forget That Democracy Is Still on the Ballot**\